-All the Indian Food at Trader Joe's, Reviewed
+Here’s the Indian Food at Trader Joe’s You Should Buy Right Now

 Trader Joe’s is known for its affordable and shockingly wide selection of meals from around the world.
 You can find everything from frozen Thai curries to Japanese gyoza and Korean scallion pancakes in the store.
 The grocery chain also has a solid array of Indian dishes available in stores from chicken tikka masala to yellow tadka dal.

 So as an Indian American who grew up both eating these foods and loving Trader Joe’s, I decided to put them to the test and see if they could nail the Indian flavors I know and love.
-Below, the meals you should buy, the things you should skip, and the dishes that are just okay.
+Below, the meals you should buy, the dishes that are decent, and the things you should skip altogether.

 Who knew that a frozen fish dish that you heat in a microwave could be good?
 But the fish korma is one of Trader Joe’s most brilliant Indian dishes.
 The flavors are well-balanced and the fish is tender.
 This is also a great dish for people who like Indian food but aren’t big fans of heat.
 Korma tends to be more gentle and mild and leans slightly sweet.
 It pairs well with the basmati rice that it is packaged with.
 I would keep several of these stocked in my freezer.

 To call this biryani is a bold move by Trader Joe’s, because traditionally biryani takes hours and hours to make as the layers in the beloved rice dish meld together.
 Still, this vegetarian entree is flavorful and comforting, and even features little flour dumplings that add a nice dimension of texture to the meal.
 For a microwave dinner, it’s easy to do worse than this.

 Paneer Tikka Masala With Spinach Rice